 The sweets of Japan

 There is a big culture in Japan for preparing delicate sweets as part of a tea ceremony.
 Each season the type of sweet will change.
-This will make your Japanese sweet making experience different with every season.
+This will make your Japanese sweet making experience different from every season.

 This is one of the most enjoyable experiences in Kyoto.
 You will get to wear a traditional Japanese outfit and work in a beautifully decorated room.
 Your expert, English speaking teacher, will show you how to make Japanese confectionery and prepare Japanese tea.